Mind the Gap: Detecting Cluster Exits for Robust Local Density-Based Score Normalization in Anomalous Sound Detection: Introduction

 \section{Introduction}

 Semi-supervised \ac{asd} for machine condition monitoring aims to detect anomalous machine sounds using training data that contain only recordings of normal operation.
-In practice, systems are often deployed under domain shifts, such as changes in operating conditions, background noise, recording devices, or environments, that alter the sound distribution while normal operation is preserved.
+In real-world deployment, however, systems often encounter domain shifts, such as changes in operating conditions, background noise, recording devices, or environments, which alter the sound distribution even though the machine remains in a normal state.
 This setting is formalized in recent DCASE challenges \cite{dohi2022description,dohi2023description,nishida2024description,nishida2025description}, where models are trained with many normal samples from a source domain and only a few from a target domain, yet are expected to perform equally well in both domains at test time.

 To handle this setting, many state-of-the-art \ac{asd} systems operate in learned embedding spaces using distance-based scores or density estimates.
 Each audio recording, typically several seconds long, is mapped to a fixed-dimensional embedding vector by a neural network, either trained with task-specific surrogate objectives for machine sounds \cite{giri2020self,primus2020anomalous,wilkinghoff2021sub-cluster,venkatesh2022improved,jiang2024anopatch,jiang2025adaptive} or pre-trained on large-scale audio datasets \cite{mezza2023zero-shot,saengthong2024deep,wu2025towards,han2025exploring,zhang2025echo,fan2025fisher,wilkinghoff2026temporal}.
 Anomalies are identified by comparing embeddings of test samples to those of normal training data in the embedding space.